 Import an Open Virtualization Format (OVF) file from an everRun system if you want to transfer a VM from one everRun 7.x system to another, or if you want to transfer an image that you created back to the same everRun 7.x system to restore or duplicate the original VM.
-(To migrate a physical machine (PM) or virtual machine (VM) to the everRun 7.x system without using an OVF file, see "Migrating a Physical Machine or Virtual Machine to an everRun 7.x System" on page 135.)
+(To migrate a physical machine (PM) or virtual machine (VM) to the everRun 7.x system without using an OVF file, see "Migrating a Physical Machine or Virtual Machine to an everRun 7.x System" on page 151.)

-To import a VM image from an everRun system, first use the everRun Availability Console on the source everRun system to create a VM snapshot (see "Creating a Snapshot" on page 222) and export that snapshot (see "Exporting a Snapshot" on page 226) to OVF and Virtual Hard Disk (VHD) files on a supported network share.
-Mount the network share on your management PC, and then open the everRun Availability Console on the target everRun system to import the OVF and VHD files from your management PC.
+To import a VM image from an everRun system, first use the everRun Availability Console on the source everRun system to export a VM ("Exporting a Virtual Machine from an everRun System" on page 208) or a VM snapshot ("Exporting a Snapshot" on page 256) to OVF and Virtual Hard Disk (VHD) files on a supported network share.
+Copy these files to your management PC (or mount the network share), and then use the everRun Availability Console on the target everRun system to import the OVF and VHD files from your management PC.